heal-research/HEAL.Attic/README.md

 HEAL.Attic is released under the MIT license.

 Copyright (C) 2018, 2019
-Heuristic and Evolutionary Algorithms Laboratory (HEAL) and Contributers
+Heuristic and Evolutionary Algorithms Laboratory (HEAL) and Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal